Ideas to Help You Get CU for Your Program

 Don't Miss Out!
 CU is worth every minute it takes to get it approved and funded.

 Where does the money come from for CU?

-Your Program's Budge - Learning Outcomes are available to help you get CU's Class Track's approval.
-View or Print these Outcomes and show your budgetary decision-makers.
+- Your Program's Budget - Learning Outcomes are available to help you get CU's Class Track's approval.
+Download the Learning Outcomes and show your budgetary decision-makers.

 - Perkins Funds - Contact your Perkins Coordinator to find out if funds are available for either the Class Track, Prep Track, or both!